EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Overview {#sym-overview}

 EDHOC supports authentication with pre-shared keys.
-Party U and V are assumed to have a pre-shared key (PSK) with a good amount of randomness and the requirement that:
+The Initiator and the Responder are assumed to have a pre-shared key (PSK) with a good amount of randomness and the requirement that:

-* Only Party U and Party V SHALL have access to the PSK,
+* Only the Initiator and the Responder SHALL have access to the PSK,

-* Party V is able to retrieve the PSK using ID_PSK.
+* The Responder is able to retrieve the PSK using ID_PSK.

 where the identifier ID_PSK is a COSE header_map (i.e. a CBOR map containing COSE Common Header Parameters, see {{RFC8152}}) containing COSE header parameter that can identify a pre-shared key.
 Pre-shared keys are typically stored as COSE_Key objects and identified with a 'kid' parameter (see {{RFC8152}}):